Miles Menth's Story

 “Caring for a NCU baby is a little different,” explained Dr. Baudoin.
 “Because you’re really caring for the whole family, too.
 Whether you are a first-time mom or whether this is your 10th baby, if that baby was in the NCU, you’ve got some worries.”

-Ridgeview’s partnership with Children’s Hospital and Clinics of Minnesota brings expanded care for the most fragile of infants.
+Ridgeview’s partnership with Children’s Minnesota brings expanded care for the most fragile of infants.
 Children’s provides neonatology services including a neonatal nurse practitioner that’s in the NCU 24/7.
 Families in Ridgeview’s communities can receive NCU care in Waconia rather than driving downtown to Minneapolis.

 Specialized care and support for infants is also provided by Ridgeview’s lactation specialists, respiratory therapists, nutritionists, pharmacists, rehabilitation staff and more.
 Ridgeview’s Neonatal Care Unit features seven private rooms with the capability to care for up to 13 infants at a time.
 The unit includes a family lounge with a private consultation area, computer with Internet access, kitchenette and sitting area all in a secure are in the hospital.